Eco-Flow/training/docs/commandline.md

 `export`	Usually setting an environmental variable

-`nano`	Open the nano command line text editor
+`nano`	Open the nano command line text editor (nano <file name>, then exit/save by typing control C, checking the name is correct and entering `y`)

 `ssh`	Access a remote server/cluster